ultralytics/ultralytics/docs/en/datasets/pose/dog-pose.md

 ## Usage

-To train a YOLO11n-pose model on the Dog-Pose dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
+To train a YOLO11n-pose model on the Dog-pose dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"